 Anchor stranded cotton cross stitch thread

 Anchor stranded cotton cross stitch thread is a high-quality 6 stranded cross stitch thread, also widely available in the UK.
-There are a wide range of colours, and we usually list Anchor as the second brand of cross stitch thread in our keys.
+There is a wide range of colours, and we usually list Anchor as the second brand of cross stitch thread in our keys.
 It is very similar to DMC stranded cotton but with slightly different colours available in the range.

 Madeira stranded cotton cross stitch thread

 Madeira stranded cotton cross stitch thread is typically the third brand we list in our keys.
-It has a slightly smaller colour range than DMC or Anchor, so there is not always such a good colour match for shading, but the storage system for Madeira means than many stitchers love this cross stitch thread!
+It has a slightly smaller colour range than DMC or Anchor, so there is not always such a good colour match for shading, but the storage system for Madeira means that many stitchers love this cross stitch thread!
 Rather than being held together by skein bands as in the DMC and Anchor cross stitch thread, Madeira cross stitch thread comes enclosed in a plastic packet.
 You just pull out the length of cross stitch thread you want to use, and the rest stays put in the packet, which keeps it clean, organised and labelled with its colour number.
-This is handy if you tend to lose your skein bands from the other brands and end up with a mystery tangle of cross stitch threads, but it not so handy if you are trying to reduce you plastic packaging waste for environmental reasons.
+This is handy if you tend to lose your skein bands from the other brands and end up with a mystery tangle of cross stitch threads, but it not so handy if you are trying to reduce your plastic packaging waste for environmental reasons.

 Do you have questions about cross stitch thread?

 We hope you find this article useful in helping you work out the best cross stitch thread for you and answering your cross stitch thread questions.
 If there is anything else you’d like to see included in this article, or if you have any other questions about cross stitch thread comment below.